 The objective of this evaluation is to determine the entomological impact of ITNs and IRS when delivered under ideal circumstances in a key malaria transmission site in Colombia, where An. albimanus is the primary vector.
 LAC countries can use the results to make informed decisions on if, how, when, and where to invest in each of these vector control interventions in order to achieve maximum impact with available resources.

-In Year Two (2021), the PMI VectorLink LAC Project will carry out the following activities in the intervention sites that were identified in close collaboration with all key partners including the Cauca Department Health Secretariat in the municipalities of Guapi and Timbiquí in the Cauca Department:
+In year three (January 2022 – December 2022), the PMI VectorLink LAC Project will carry out the following activities in the intervention sites that were identified in close collaboration with all key partners including the Cauca Department Health Secretariat in the municipalities of Guapi and Timbiquí in the Cauca Department:

-- Monitor the density, species composition, resting behavior, and infectivity of malaria vectors in the forty clusters distributed along the municipalities of Guapi and Timbiquí.
+- Monitor the density, species composition, resting behavior, and infectivity of malaria vectors in the forty study clusters distributed across the municipalities of Guapi and Timbiquí.

-- Determine the Plasmodium natural infection rate of the Anopheles species present in the study area and estimate the entomological inoculation rate (EIR).
+- Determine the Plasmodium natural infection rate of the Anopheles species present in the study area and estimate the EIR.

-- Determine the susceptibility of the primary malaria vector albimanus to insecticides in four sentinel sites distributed across the two municipalities.
+- Determine the susceptibility of albimanus and An. neivai to insecticides in four sentinel sites distributed across the two municipalities.

-- Establish the effect of ITNs and IRS on the density, resting behavior and parity of albimanus in the indoor and outdoor areas.
+- Establish the effect of ITNs and IRS on the density, resting behavior and parity of albimanus and An. neivai in the indoor and outdoor areas.

 - Assess residual efficacy of insecticides and quality of spray operations through the World Health Organization (WHO) cone bioassays.